How to Conduct a Similarity Search in KDB.AI

 Now that you have a vector embedding, you can perform a search for the nearest neighbors.
 Python Client uses the table

 object, whereas REST Client uses the table name as above.
-In this example, the embeddings are assumed to be eight dimensional and the number of nearest neighbours is set to three.
+In this example, the embeddings are assumed to be eight dimensional and the number of nearest neighbors is set to 3

-Use the following command to search for the nearest neighbours:
+Use the following command to search for the nearest neighbors:

 Batch searches